edgelesssys/constellation/dev-docs/workflows/create-debug-cluster.md

 to fetch the latest version and insert in the `image`` field of the config file.

+Before cluster creation you need to configure the cluster as debug.
 Set `debugCluster: true` in the config:

 ´´´sh